pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 # Getting Started

-Learn to set up and customize your first parser.
+Learn how to integrate Parsing into your project and write your first parser.

 ## Adding Parsing as a dependency